Joint Venture vs Partnership Differences

 |Determination of Triple Bottom Line||If the firm is established for a shorter time period- At the resolution of the venture or if the firm is formed for a longer time period then on an interim basis.||Yearly basis|

 |Sustentation of the distinct set of books||Not mandatory||Compulsory|

-Joint Venture and Partnership is very well known and prominent business and trade manifestation.
+Joint Venture and Partnership is a very well known and prominent business and trade manifestation.
 The company collaborates to capture market share or fill the gap in the market by forming strategic alliances for particular reasons

 And when that reason is resolved or purpose is fulfilled the alliances/ firm/organization then as well ceases to subsist.
-However, partnerships, on the other hand, have a longer time period than joint ventures as they are not established to mere fulfill primary and secondary objectives of an organization.
-They have an intention to complete a specific function, but the primary aim of the partnership is split business and share the triple bottom line or net profit margin and losses mutually.
-However, when we mention profits, the profits are estimated at the end of the resolution of the firm/venture, whereas for Joint Ventures the net profit of partnerships is estimated on yearly basis.
+However, partnerships, on the other hand, have a longer time period than joint ventures as they are not established to mere fulfil primary and secondary objectives of an organization.
+They have an intention to complete a specific function, but the primary aim of the partnership is split business and share the triple bottom lineBottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
+A company adopts strategies to reduce costs or raise income to improve its bottom line. or net profit margin and losses mutually.
+However, when we mention profits, the profits are estimated at the end of the resolution of the firm/venture, whereas for Joint Ventures the net profit of partnerships is estimated on a yearly basis.

 This has been a guide to Joint Venture vs Partnership.
 Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles –